-- (a) the integrity of the Company's financial statements and the reliability of the Company's financial information reported to the public, - (b) the Company's compliance with legal and regulatory requirements, - (c) the qualifications and independence of the Company's independent accountants, - (d) the adequacy of the Company's internal controls and financial risk management function, and - (e) such other matters as may be assigned by the Board of Directors.
+- (a) the integrity of the Company's financial statements and the reliability of the Company's financial information reported to the public, - (b) the Company's compliance with legal and regulatory requirements, - (c) the qualifications and independence of the Company's independent accountants, - (d) the performance of the Company's internal audit, internal controls and financial risk management function, - (e) the Company's ethical and risk management compliance based on the Company's Code of Conduct and Ethics and the Company's system to monitor compliance, - (f) cybersecurity response and risk mitigation efforts, and - (g) such other matters as may be assigned by the Board of Directors.

 While the Audit Committee has the responsibilities and powers set forth in this charter, it is not the duty of the Audit Committee to plan or conduct audits or to determine that the Company's financial statements are complete and accurate or in accordance with generally accepted accounting principles.
-This is the responsibility of management and the independent auditors.
+This is the responsibility of management and the independent accountants.